jack17529/Date-Service/README.md

 ## Running
 1. Download the project in your GOPATH.
-2. cd inside the folder and run
+2. cd inside the folder and run `docker-compose up` using the `docker-compose.yml` file or using `go run hello/cmd/main.go`
-`docker-compose up`

 ## Architechture